Open Source - the Generic Drug of the Software Industry

-A software development does not require similar investments as the drug development.
+Software development does not require similar investments as drug development.
 The software is protected only by copyrights.
-A closed development work is usually done by a single facet and the license fees are justified by the redemption of the development work.
+Closed development work is usually done by a single facet and the license fees are justified by the redemption of the development work.
 The code is protected by all the ways possible and the resources are spent for making sure that the outsiders cannot get their hands on the code structure.

-The principle of the open source is that the development work and the development tools are open, or even public in the best-case scenario.
-It is possible to develop and circulate the open source code freely.
-Thus, the open source software is continuously developed in order to meet the users' needs.
+The principle of the open-source is that the development work and the development tools are open, or even public in the best-case scenario.
+It is possible to develop and circulate the open-source code freely.
+Thus, open-source software is continuously developed in order to meet the users' needs.
 There is also a large community behind the development work, which ensures that the development costs are being shared.

-There are still myths, for example about the information security and the legality of the procurements, around the open source.
-Also, the generic drugs have had their own difficulties.
+There are still myths, for example about the information security and the legality of the procurements, around the open-source.
+Also, generic drugs have had their own difficulties.
 They used to be judged as unsafe copies.
 However, together with the legislation also the myths of generic drugs have changed.
-The same is about to happen to the open source.
+The same is about to happen to the open-source.

 Italy is working as a vanguard when it comes to the public sector software procurements and tenders.
-A guideline published in the beginning of 2014 obligates all the state organizations to favor open source software.
-Also, in Finland, we have gradually started to understand the significant advantages and savings of using the open source in the public governance.
+A guideline published at the beginning of 2014 obligates all the state organizations to favor open-source software.
+Also, in Finland, we have gradually started to understand the significant advantages and savings of using open-source in public governance.

-Whenever acquiring new software, the similar purchase principle as when purchasing generic drugs should be applied: it should always be examined whether an open source alternative is on offer.
+Whenever acquiring new software, the similar purchase principle as when purchasing generic drugs should be applied: it should always be examined whether an open-source alternative is on offer.
 If possible, the option to acquire a cheaper option should be taken advantage of.
-When it comes to the open source solutions it is possible to enjoy the advantages developed by a wider audience.
+When it comes to open-source solutions it is possible to enjoy the advantages developed by a wider audience.
 Moreover, it is possible to develop the solution further based on particular needs.
-Also, the usage of the open source is not restricted.
+Also, the usage of open-source is not restricted.
 Thus, it is possible to change the supplier or to take advantage of integration and expand to external programs.

 Do you think a law initiative regarding the open source usage in the public sector should be placed?
 Join the discussion in Twitter @valamis